 Finding Pennsylvania Meth Abuse Treatment at New Horizons Recovery

 When searching for a meth addiction rehabilitation service, trust is significant.
 Trust can’t be clicked on, nor can it be bought.
 It must be earned through dedication and integrity.
 At New Horizons Recovery, we view this trust as integral to the recovery process and have developed our various curriculums to reflect that fact.
 We welcome any questions regarding our treatments and will work with prospective clients to ensure that our services best fit them.
+People who are still actively using meth may be referred to an outside detox center before starting a New Horizons program.
 For more information on meth addiction or to schedule an appointment today, contact us at 267.435.3134.